mvs-org/new-frontiers/metaverse/examples/contract-erc20/README.md

 # ERC20 contract creation

-This directory contains typescript script describing the different topics presented by the frontier node template.
+This directory contains typescript script describing the different topics presented by the metaverse node template.

 ## Basic